exfalsoquodlibet/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
-    ├── references               <- AQA plan, Assumptions log, data dictionaries, and all other explanatory materials │   └── aqa_plan.md          <- AQA plan for the project │   └── assumptions_log.md   <- where to log key assumptions to data / model / analysis
+    ├── references               <- AQA plan, Assumptions log, data dictionaries, and all other explanatory materials │   └── aqa_plan.md          <- AQA plan for the project │   └── assumptions_log.md   <- where to log key assumptions to data / models / analyses
     │
     ├── reports                  <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures              <- Generated graphics and figures to be used in reporting